ICPR 2026 Competition on Low-Resolution License Plate Recognition

 Note: High-Resolution (HR) images are provided exclusively for training, so participants may explore image enhancement techniques.

-• Public Test Set (1,000 Tracks): tracks sourced from Scenario B, used for public leaderboard ranking (soon).
+• Public Test Set (1,000 Tracks): tracks sourced from Scenario B, used for public leaderboard ranking.

 Note: This set is a subset of the Blind Test Set.

-• Submission Format: Participants in the competition are required to submit a single predictions.txt file where each line contains the prediction for one track using the following format:
+• Submission Format: Participants in the competition are required to submit a .zip file containing a single .txt file where each line contains the prediction for one track using the following format (detailed instructions are available on Codabench):

 track_00001,ABC1234;0.9876